 Diluted earnings per share adjusts basic earnings per share for all potentially dilutive common stock equivalents outstanding during the period.
-Potentially dilutive securities consist primarily of stock options, share purchase rights under the ESPP, unvested RSUs, unvested PSAs, unvested common stock and shares related to convertible senior notes.
+Potentially dilutive securities consist primarily of stock options, share purchase rights under the employee stock purchase plan, unvested restricted stock units ("RSUs"), unvested performance stock awards ("PSAs"), unvested common stock and shares related to convertible senior notes.
 Since we have reported net losses for all periods presented, we have excluded all potentially dilutive securities from the calculation of the diluted net loss per share, as their effect is antidilutive.
 Accordingly, basic and diluted net loss per share is the same for all periods presented.